What is 360-degree feedback and how does it work?

 When an employee receives feedback from multiple sources, it’s known as 360-degree feedback.
 This method provides a well-rounded view of the employee’s performance, with input from supervisors, mentors, colleagues, and even external partners like suppliers or customers.

-Unlike one-dimensional or 180-degree feedback, which comes from a single source or focuses only on the employee’s contribution, 360-degree feedback draws on perspectives from across the board.
-This comprehensive approach is designed to promote personal and professional development, helping employees grow and perform at their best.
+Unlike feedback that comes from one person or only looks at an employee's role, 360-degree feedback includes views from many sources.
+This complete approach aims to support both personal and professional growth, helping employees improve and perform at their best.

 When is 360-degree feedback used?